csabbah/mern-book-search/README.md

 ## Local-Usage

-Once all dependencies are installed, to view the application in your local browser, cd into the root directory path and run this in terminal:
+To view the application in your local browser, cd into the root directory path and run this in terminal:

 ```
 npm run develop